 Additionally, the PSDP receives allied funding from the American Academy of Pediatrics (AAP) and the American Pediatric Society (APS), partnerships that have successfully trained some of the brightest physician scientists throughout North America.

 To increase the number of slots we can offer, we are partnering with pediatric research-oriented foundations.
 With financial support from non-NIH funds, we are able to support diverse non-citizen candidates, increasing eligibility, while maintaining our commitment of accepting only the highest quality applicants.
-Partnering programs supporting applicants whose research is aligned with that of their foundation include the March of Dimes (MOD), the Cystic Fibrosis Foundation (CFF) the Burroughs Wellcome Fund (BWF), and the National CMV Foundation.
-Dean Choi from Weill Cornell Medicine (where the K12 PSDP is housed) has committed to funding one slot for a fellow on sickle cell disease.
+Partnering programs supporting applicants whose research is aligned with that of their foundation include the March of Dimes (MOD), the Cystic Fibrosis Foundation (CFF), and the Burroughs Wellcome Fund (BWF).
+Weill Cornell Medicine (where the K12 PSDP is housed) has committed to funding one slot for a fellow on sickle cell disease.

 In conjunction with our funding partners, we are particularly seeking proposals within the following areas: